Translational Centre for Regenerative Medicine: Research

-The acting director of TRM Leipzig is Professor Frank Emmrich.
+Professor Frank Emmrich led the institute from 2006 to 2015.
 The scientific work of TRM Leipzig is guided by two boards.
 The Executive Board provides the strategic direction of research at the TRM.
 Expertise and scientific support is given by the Internal Advisory Board which includes experts of science, senior scientists, researchers and entrepreneurs.
 TRM Leipzig promotes application-oriented and interdisciplinary research projects in four areas: